The Maryland Resident Curatorship Program

 Pioneered in 1982, the Maryland Resident Curatorship Program offers lucky Curators the right to lifetime tenancy in an historic property in exchange for restoring it, maintaining it in good condition, and periodically sharing it with the public.
 From the mountain regions of Western Maryland to Assateague Island, the program has nearly 60 Curatorships in operation, each offering a special glimpse into the history of Maryland.

 Available Historic Properties

-The DNR is looking for a partner to invest approximately $150,000 - $200,000 in the restoration of the house over a 5-7 year period.
-Families, non-profits, and commercial entities are welcome to apply as long as their vision for the property is in-keeping with preservation standards and the mission of the Maryland Park Service.
+The DNR is looking for a partner in the restoration of the house over a 5-7 year period.
+Families, non-profits, and commercial entities are welcome to apply as long as their vision for the property is in keeping with preservation standards and the mission of the Maryland Park Service.
 Tours of the property are available by appointment only.
 Please call 410-260-8457 for additional information.